Painting in Humid Climates: How to Overcome Challenges and Find Solutions

 Moisture and Mold Growth

-The excess moisture in the air can lead to mold and mildew growth on walls, especially in areas with little ventilation or sunlight.
-To prevent this, clean walls thoroughly before painting and apply a mold-resistant primer.
-Use paints that contain mold inhibitors and fungicides.
-Improve ventilation and air circulation when possible.
+Excess moisture can encourage mold and mildew growth, particularly in poorly ventilated areas.
+To prevent this, scrub walls thoroughly and apply a mold-resistant primer.
+Choose paints with built-in mold inhibitors, and maximize ventilation and airflow whenever possible.

 Longer Dry Times